Following the widespread 2015 Zika fever outbreak, many travelers are wondering: is there Zika in Asia?

 Is There Zika in Asia?

-The epicenter of the latest Zika fever outbreak seems to be Latin America, but travelers have carried the virus all over.
+The epicenter of the Zika fever outbreak was Latin America, but travelers have carried the virus all over.
 A single case of Zika was confirmed in Thailand in February 2016.
 In January 2016, a single case was reported in Taiwan; the man had traveled from Thailand.
 Cases were confirmed in India in 2017 and 2018.

 The Zika virus is thought to have been carried to Southeast Asia back in 1945 but was never considered a serious problem.
 Cases were recorded in Indonesia between 1977 and 1978, however, there was no widespread outbreak.

 Don’t assume that Zika is primarily a threat in rural villages or the deep jungle.
 The Aedes aegypti mosquito that spreads it and dengue fever actually thrive better in urban environments.

 The current outbreak may not be centered in Asia, but the Aedes aegypti mosquito is ubiquitous throughout Asia’s tropical zones; the situation could literally change overnight.
 Governments across Asia have issued travel warnings and are testing travelers for fever as they arrive.